-Tin mining played a pivotal part in the development of the island and when that industry petered out the immigrant Chinese population settled down and profited from the rubber industry.
-Sea Gypsies also played their part in the formation of modern Phuket.
-Catch up on local history at one of the island's fascinating museums.
+Since ancient times, Phuket has been on well-established trade routes and frequented by traders, explorers and other, less than honest, travellers.
+Tin mining played a pivotal part in the development of the island.
+When that industry petered out, the immigrant Chinese population settled down and profited from the rubber industry.
+Sea gipsies also played their part in the formation of modern Phuket.
+Catch up on local history at Phuket's fascinating museums.

 Other Museums in Phuket

-Phuket Cultural Centre at Rajabhat
+Phuket Cultural Centre at Rajabhat University

 - Price Range: Free

 Phuket Mining Museum showcases the island's history as a major tin-producing centre in Thailand.
 Exhibits range from tin mine models to a recreated scene of an opium den.
 Located in Kathu, it's a highly informative cultural and historical attraction.
 It was built in the Sino-Portuguese style, similar to vintage mansions scattered around the old Phuket Town area.
 Read More...

 - Opening Hours: Daily from 9am to 4pm